nktice/AMD-AI/SallyAIRiddle.md

 TheBloke/Mistral-11B-CC-Air-RP-GPTQ - [fail]
 `"There are 4 girls in this family including Sally, so she has 3 sisters."`

+TheBloke_mistral_7b_norobots-GPTQ - [fail]
+`"None.
+There are no sisters for Sally because she is not a sister to any of her brothers or sisters.
+She is only a daughter."`

 TheBloke_MythoMax-L2-33B-GPTQ - [fail]
 With minimal temp, gave a few different random odd answers.